Kate Middleton Hair Color: How to Get Honey Bronde Look

 To avoid your hair looking like a solid block of color (which she always avoids), try the “Root Smudge” technique:

-1. Buy two boxes: One in a Light Brown (like a Level 6) and one in the Honey Blonde (Level 7 or 8).
+1. Buy two boxes.
+Choose one in a Light Brown (like a Level 6).
+Select another in the Honey Blonde (Level 7 or 8).

 2. Apply the darker shade only to your first 1–2 inches of roots.